 Our Handmade Bali Silver is made piece by piece in a painstaking process that requires enormous skill and patience.
-Every little silver ball, every tiny filigree wire is made and applied by hand.
-Most of the silversmiths at our production facility are young men and women who have trained for many years.
+Every little silver ball, every tiny filigree, wire is made and applied by hand.
+Most of the silversmiths at our production facility come from a long lineage of metal smithing and have trained for many years.

 -Srining, General Manager

 “I have really loved working here for the past 19 years.
 The owner and management team are good people who really care about the staff.
-The income from my silver-smithing work is a huge help for all my family, including my parents in law, especially now that my husband lost his tourism related job.
+The income from my silver-smithing work is a huge help for all my family, including my parents in law, especially now that my husband lost his tourism related job due to covid."

 -Kadek, Silver Smith